Found this useful?Share it or save for later

 The upfront cost difference disappears fast.

-After 30% Tax Credit$1,400N/AN/A
+After 30% Tax Credit $1,400 N/A N/A

 Honest Pros & Cons of Going Solar Off-Grid